 Kratom is native to Southeast Asia and is closely related to the coffee plant.
-This herb has been used for centuries in Asian culture.
+This product has been harvested for centuries in Asian culture.
 It has finally made its way to the western world and many people are wondering, “Does kratom show up on a drug test?”

 Kratom does not show up on a standardized drug screen, but it could show up if it is being tested for.
 There are custom drug screens available that can allow employers or parole officers to test for kratom specifically.
 Let’s take a closer look at kratom when it comes to a drug screen.

 Kratom is available online and through local retailers such as Simple Botanical.
-It comes as a powder, capsules, extract, or tincture.
 It is not federally regulated, but each state has its laws surrounding kratom.
 The DEA did have concerns surrounding kratom and tried to classify it as a Schedule I Substance.
 However, the bill was taken off of the table because of the overwhelming support that kratom received.

 Currently, there are not enough clinical trials and scientific studies to help support kratom.
 Over time, more light will be shed on kratom and what it has to offer.